PhilippeWhaat/data-exploration-for-social-science/README.md

 # Academic Paper Text Extractor

-This is a Python script that extracts the Abstract, Results, and Conclusion sections from a directory of PDF academic papers and stores them in a CSV file.
+The `paper_extraction.py` Python script extracts the Abstract, Results, and Conclusion sections from a directory of PDF academic papers and stores them in a CSV file.

 ## Requirements